Don't settle for spin: Initial reflections after the 2024 Queensland state election

 I’m not saying that the Greens did well.
 We didn’t.

-We had swings against us in several of our strongest seats including South Brisbane, which most people have now called as a victory for Labor (I personally haven't given up on it yet though – there are still more postals to count, and a real possibility that One Nation preferences could push the LNP into second place, meaning Labor comes third and the Greens win with Labor preferences).
-Whatever happens in South Brisbane, overall it's a disappointing result for the Greens, and there’s a lot to reflect on.
+We had swings against us in several of our strongest seats including South Brisbane, which most people have now called as a victory for Labor.
+Overall it's a disappointing result for the Greens, and there’s a lot to reflect on.
 But compared to Labor losing at least 13 seats and suffering a negative statewide swing of almost 7%, we’ve come out ok.

 So what did happen?